ImY0mu/smmo-wiki-resources/en/economy-and-trading/diamonds.md

 | 600–799          | $60.00 – $79.90 | $0.10            |
 | 800–999          | $76.00 – $94.90 | $0.095           |
 | 1000+            | $90.00+         | $0.09            |

+## Diamond Market
+The Diamond Market is where players go to enhance their experience by boosting stats, customising your profile, or unlocking exclusive items.
+It brings together everything from purchasing diamonds to reviewing your spending history, with plenty of options for progression and personalisation.

 ### Sale on Market
 Sales come in different forms, including discounts on diamond purchases and reduced prices for boosts and upgrades.
 These offers may be single or double sales depending on the occasion.